Terranigma: Plot

-The Elder once again appears to him, saying that his mission is fulfilled and he may now pass away.
-Ark realizes that he has been used by Dark Gaia (the "Devil"), whose plans of world domination required Ark to resurrect the planet.
-Just as he is about to die, Kumari, a wise human who watched the world's growth through reincarnation, teleports Ark out of Beruga's laboratory.
-He then instructs him to go search the five Starstones and to lay them at the grave at Time's End in order to call the Golden Child.
-Ark obtains the stones one after another and sets them into skull statues at Dryvale, the location at the South Pole where the final confrontation between God and the Devil once took place.
-This leads to the appearance of Ark's Lightside self; the person Dark Gaia used to create Ark himself.
+The Elder again appears to him, saying that his mission is fulfilled and he may now die.
+Ark realizes he has been used by Dark Gaia (the "Devil"), whose world domination plans required Ark to resurrect the planet.
+Just as he is about to die, Kumari, a wise human who watched the world's growth through reincarnation, teleports Ark to safety.
+He then instructs him to go search the five Starstones and lay them at the grave at Time's End in order to call the Golden Child.
+Ark obtains the stones one after another and sets them into skull statues at Dryvale in the South Pole, where the final confrontation between God and the Devil once took place.
+This summons Ark's Lightside self; the person Dark Gaia used to create Ark himself.
 His Lightside self reveals to him that he, the underworld Ark, is the legendary hero and then kills him.

-However, in the fourth and final chapter, "Resurrection of the Hero", Ark is reborn as a baby through the soul of the surface world, Light Gaia.
-He is kidnapped by Darkside Elle, who was led there by Yomi to eliminate a threat to Crysta.
-When she realizes this threat is actually Ark, she allows him to awaken as the legendary hero and grow back into an adult in the process.
+In the fourth and final chapter, "Resurrection of the Hero", Ark is reborn as a baby through the soul of the surface world, Light Gaia.
+He is kidnapped by Darkside Elle, led there by Yomi to eliminate a threat to Crysta.
+When she realizes this threat is actually Ark, she lets him awaken as the legendary hero and grow back into an adult.
 Yomi then decides to kill Ark by himself and reveals he has been working for Dark Gaia all along.
-He fails, as Darkside Elle sacrifices herself to kill Yomi and save Ark's life.
-Yomi is conveniently replaced by a "Light Version".
+Darkside Elle saves Ark by sacrificing herself to kill Yomi.
+Yomi is replaced by a "Light Version".

-Afterward, Ark departs to defeat Beruga.
-After he conquers the professor, he returns to the underworld to defeat Dark Gaia.
-The victory over that entity brings forth the destruction of the Darkside.
-In the end, Ark realizes that as a creation of Dark Gaia, he, along with the village of Crysta and the underworld, shall now vanish with the Devil's demise, though it is implied he and his loved ones in Crysta will be reincarnated.
-He goes to sleep, after being told by Light Gaia that he, as creator and defender, is what the humans would call a god.
-Ark's last dream pictures him as a bird flying above the world that he helped to exist, watching it grow older.
-An epilogue plays which shows Lightside Elle at her original home.
-There is a knock at the door, and she answers it.
-The game then ends.
+Ark goes and defeats Beruga; he then returns to the underworld to vanquish Dark Gaia, whose defeat brings forth the destruction of the Darkside.
+In the end, Ark realizes that as creations of Dark Gaia, he, the village of Crysta and the underworld, shall now vanish with the Devil's demise, though it is implied he and his loved ones in Crysta will reincarnate.
+He goes to sleep, after being told by Light Gaia that he as creator and defender, is what the humans would call a god.
+Ark's last dream pictures him as a bird flying above the world he helped exist, watching it grow older.
+An epilogue shows Lightside Elle at her original home answering a knock at the door.